scuzzydude/asimov/asimov.md

 Here's how you do it.
 You could do it with Scoot, but it is not necessary.
 It could be done as some of a spoofed up commercial project sponsored by property billionaires.

 First, you got to get a big stake.
 Mike don't get up to answer the doorbell for less than \$100 million.
 The winner gets the money to do whatever they want.
-I imagine Hakeem will want to build schools, mosques and hospitals in places where people really need the help.
+I imagine Hakeem will want to build schools, mosques, and hospitals in places where people really need the help.
 Mike, he'll probably want to use the funds for a marketing campaign for the corners of the earth he hasn't reached yet, selling tighty-whities in Bolivia, Gatorade in Peru, and sneakers to the Kiwis.

 I guess you'd need a billion dollars.
 There's got to be at least one -- probably a hundred -- Chicago or North Carolina billionaires who want to *Be Like Mike*, and would put up some money, just for a chance to smoke cigars and gamble with his Airness.
 Royalty by association.
 I don't think you'd have trouble finding the money, but if you did, you could just put a 1% GOAT tax on all the NBA supermax players, since they would be the beneficiaries of a change in the GOAT consensus.
 I'd be real interested in seeing how the NBA divides up, who would support *Team Vanity* and who would be rooting for *Team Dream*.